jeffwongqy/resume/README.md

 - Provided recommendations for improving model accuracy and robustness.
 - Documented findings and provided insights into key predictors affecting house prices.

+### **Critical Evaluation of Journal Studies on the DASH Diet's Efficacy in Managing Systolic Hypertension**
+- Conducted a systematic review of research studies on the DASH diet's impact on systolic hypertension.
+- Critically evaluated the quality and methodology of clinical trials and observational studies.
+- Analyzed key metrics such as blood pressure reduction, adherence rates, and long-term health outcomes.
+- Synthesized findings to identify strengths, limitations, and research gaps in current evidence.
+- Provided recommendations for future studies based on the findings from the literature review.
+- Documented a comprehensive critique of the DASH diet's effectiveness in managing systolic hypertension.

+### **Inferential Analysis of Cancer Carcinoma Incidence Across Gender and Racial Demographics in Singapore**
+- Analyzed cancer carcinoma incidence across gender and racial demographics using national cancer registries and healthcare data.
+- Employed biostatistical methods and statistical tools in R to identify trends and disparities in cancer occurrence.
+- Assessed the impact of gender and race on cancer risk, progression, and outcomes using statistical models.
+- Interpreted findings to understand demographic differences in cancer carcinoma incidence and health outcomes.
+- Documented and present the results, including recommendations for improving healthcare strategies.

 ### **Early Diagnosis of Obesity (RP, Capstone Project)**
 - Proposed a solution to resolve the obesity issue that has reached epidemic proportions globally with at least 2.8 million people dying each year as a result of being overweight or obese.
 - Evaluated the impact of combined data sampling techniques of SMOTE-Tomek and SMOTE-ENN for imbalanced classes.